paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 had a rule that every validator was only allowed to second one candidate per relay parent.
 With asynchronous backing, we have a 'maximum depth' which makes it possible to second multiple candidates per relay parent.
-The seconding limit is set to `max depth + ` to set an upper bound on candidates entering the system.
+The seconding limit is set to `max depth + 1` to set an upper bound on candidates entering the system.

 ## Candidates Module

-The candidates module provides a tracker for all known candidates in the view, and whether they are confirmed or not.
+The candidates module provides a tracker for all known candidates in the view, whether they are confirmed or not, and how peers have advertised the candidates.
 What is a confirmed candidate?
+It is a candidate for which we have the full receipt and the persisted validation data.
+This module gets confirmed candidates from two sources:

+- It can be that a validator fetched a collation directly from the collator and validated it.
-The first time a validator gets an announcement for an unknown candidate, it will send a request for the candidate.
-Upon receiving a response and validating it (see `UnhandledResponse::validate_response`), will mark the candidate as confirmed.
+- The first time a validator gets an announcement for an unknown candidate, it will send a request for the candidate.
+Upon receiving a response and validating it (see `UnhandledResponse::validate_response`), it will mark the candidate as confirmed.

 ## Requests Module